ph1go/pyfolio2/README.md

 The config.ini file
 ===================
 This is generated when you first run the script.
-You need a CoinMarketCap API key.
-To obtain one, go to https://pro.coinmarketcap.com/ and then paste it in when asked.

-The "number of coins" is how many coins are returned by the CoinMarketCap API call.
-The default is 200, if you hold coins that are ranked lower than that, increase it accordingly.

-If "show individual validators" is True, your earnings will be shown per-validator as well as in total.
+`show individual validators` - either show earnings per validator (as well as in total) or just the total.

-If "show bitcoin if not held" is True, Bitcoin's price will be shown even if you don't include it in the holdings file.
+`show bitcoin if not held` either include Bitcoin's price even if you don't include it in the holdings file.
+To show other coins you don't hold, add them to the `holdings.ini` file with 0 held.

+`show market caps` show the market caps section

+`show market cap percentages` display each coin's market cap as a percentage of the coins you're comparing with (default BTC and ETH)

+`compare to bitcoin` compare "Market cap" (if `show market caps` is set to True), "Price of 1" and "Value held" figures to Bitcoin

+`compare to ethereum` compare "Market cap" (if `show market caps` is set to True), "Price of 1" and "Value held" figures to Ethereum

+`compare to` specify other coins to use for the above comparisons

-The "decimal places" fields are pretty self-explanatory, increase the values if you need higher accuracy.
+The `decimal places` fields are pretty self-explanatory, increase the values if you need higher accuracy.

 The holdings.ini file
 =====================